vesln/obsessed/Readme.md

 Browser:

-Download `obsessed.min.js` and include it in your pages:
+Download `obsessed.min.js` and include it in the html:

 ```html
 <script src="obsessed.min.js"></script>
 ```

-## Requirements

-- Node.js >= 0.6.0 or
-- Sane browser

 ## Tests